johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar_pi.md

 ## Processing Instruction `fd`

-The `fd` processing instruction, short for _functional dependency_, introduces a relationship between one or more attributes on the left-hand (determinant) side and one or more attributes on the right-hand (dependent) side.
-This relationship denotes that for a relationship $\small R$ with attributes $\small a_1, \cdots, a_n$, every valid combination of determinant values uniquely determines the value of the dependent values.
+The `fd` processing instruction, short for _functional dependency_, introduces a relationship between one or more attributes on the left-hand side (determinant -- a set denoted by $\small\alpha$) and one or more attributes on the right-hand side (dependent -- a set denoted by $\small\beta$).
+This relationship denotes that for a relationship $\small R$, every valid combination of determinant values uniquely determines the value of the dependent values.
+The syntax for the dependency is intended to be as close to the mathematical form $\small R: \alpha \longrightarrow \beta$.

+The following constraints exist:

+1. the initial predicate MUST BE the label of an extensional relation.
+2. the set of attribute identifiers comprising the set $\small\alpha$ MUST BE in $\small R$.
+3. the set of attribute identifiers comprising the set $\small\beta$ MUST BE in $\small R$.
+4. the same attribute identifier MUST NOT appear in both determinant and dependent.

-Note that this processing instruction is only valid if the corresponding language feature is enabled.
+In strict processing mode this processing instruction is only valid if the corresponding language feature is enabled, an error MUST BE signaled otherwise. non-strict mode a conforming DATALOG-TEXT processor MAY signal an error, or MAY continue processing as if the feature is enabled.

+Duplicate functional dependencies MUST NOT be treated as an error; however, a DATALOG-TEXT processor MAY issue a warning on detection of duplicate values.

 ![pi-fd](images/pi-fd.png)